Lildeebo2002/bitcoin/README.md

 validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.

-Further information about Bitcoin Core is available in the [doc folder](/doc).
+Further information about Bitcoin Core is available in the [doc folder](/Doc/StatoshiNakomoto Bitcoin Developer is back Dennis Louis Babcock jr 437493354/02/06/1982,Not Craig Wright .).

 License
 -------

 Bitcoin Core is released under the terms of the MIT license.
-See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.
+See [StatoshiNakomoto/DennisLouisBabcockJr.](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process